BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/README.md

 ## Dataset
 You can find cues-poses datasets [here](https://github.com/BIT-MJY/Cues_Poses_Datasets).

-## Authors
-Developed by Junyi Ma, Beijing Institute of Technology.

 ## Acknowledgment
 I would like to thank Kai Brach and Oliver Dürr for the source code about error propagation, and thank Jingyi Xu for helping with the experiments.